Clwydian Range and Dee Valley: Flora

-The limestone grasslands of the AONB supports habitats for flora such as cowslip (Primula veris), rockrose (Cistaceae), autumn gentian (Gentianella amarella) and orchids (Orchidaceae).
-Invasive species such as Himalayan balsam and Japanese Knotweed have been documented to be present in rivers in the AONB, with the latter recorded to be more widespread around the River Dee.
+The limestone grasslands of the AONB support habitats for flora such as cowslip (Primula veris), rockrose (Cistaceae), autumn gentian (Gentianella amarella) and orchids (Orchidaceae).
+Invasive species such as Himalayan balsam and Japanese knotweed have been documented to be present beside rivers in the AONB, with the latter recorded to be more widespread around the River Dee.

 Fauna

-The flora of the AONB supports various invertebrate such as butterflies (common blue butterfly (Polyommatus icarus)) and moths (such as the red-spotted burnet moth of the Zygaenidae family).
+The flora of the AONB supports various invertebrates such as butterflies (common blue butterfly (Polyommatus icarus)) and moths (such as the red-spotted burnet moth of the Zygaenidae family).
 The heaths of the AONB support birds such as the European stonechat, black grouse, red grouse, tree pipit, hen harrier and merlin, which migrate to the moorlands in the spring and summer for their breeding period.
 The broadleaved woodlands of the AONB are home to dormice, and the rivers Dee and Alyn provide a suitable habitat for freshwater pearl mussels, Atlantic salmon, and otters.
-Water voles have been recorded as present in the Llangollen Canal, either end of the Wheeler valley, and a single pocket recorded in the Alyn valley.
+Water voles have been recorded as present in the Llangollen Canal, at either end of the Wheeler valley, and a single pocket recorded in the Alyn valley.
 American mink, an invasive species in Great Britain, has been recorded in all three river systems.